-Draft versions of the report must be provided in Microsoft Word, the final report must be provided in Microsoft Word and PDF format.
-112 The final PDF version of the report must have the electronic signature of the auditor.
+The final Draft versions of the report must be provided in both-Microsoft Word, the final report must be provided in Microsoft Word and Adobe Acrobat PDF format.
+The final PDF version of the report must have the electronic signature of the auditor.
 113

-Reports should be sent by email to licensing@erawa.com.au.
+The ERA prefers to receive the rReports should be sent by email to licensing@erawa.com.au., but will also accept documents stored on a USB or CD-ROM

-5.4.1 Confidential information
+6.3.15.4.1 Confidential information

-The ERA will provide a copy of the draft audit or review report to the licensee for comment.
-114 If the licensee considers that the report contains confidential or commercially sensitive information. it must identify the information and advise the ERA accordingly.
+The ERA will provide a copy of the draft audit or review report to the licensee for comment.114 If the licensee considers that the report contains confidential or commercially sensitive information, it must identify the information and advise the ERA accordingly.
 The ERA will consider a request from a licensee to redact this type of information prior to the ERA publishing the audit or review report on its website.